Real Bread Campaign

 Source: USDA Nutrient Database, SR 17, 2004

-Even though UK law demands that calcium, iron and vitamins B1 and B3 are all added to white and most other wheat flours (except wholemeal but including organic), there is still a whole range of minerals, vitamins, antioxidants and phytonutrients that are not replaced at all during fortification.
+In recognition of the fact that roller-milled white flour is so nutritionally depleted, since the 1950's UK law has demanded that calcium, iron and vitamins B1 and B3 be added to all British milled breadmaking flour (except wholemeal) in an attempt to compensate for some of the shortfall.
+There is still, however, a whole range of minerals, vitamins, antioxidants and phytonutrients that are not replaced at all during this 'fortification'.

 Is stoneground flour better?